Triad Scalar Progression Builder

 Triad Harmonisation Rules

-• The notes of the parent scale are always sequentially outlined in each chord movement.
-If a root inversion the lowest note in the chord outlines the sequential scale.
-If the first inversion is selected it will be the highest note that outlines the scale.
+- The notes of the parent scale are always outlined sequentially in each chord movement.
+If using the root inversion then the lowest note in the chord outlines the sequential scale.
+As in the example below.
+However, if the first inversion is selected it will be the highest note that outlines the scale.
 The second inversion will be in the middle note.

-• The final chord must always be the root I chord of the key.
+- The final chord must be the root chord of the selected scale.

 #1 C Major